Search

 • To make the icing:

-• In a small bowl, whisk the powdered sugar with the half and half and vanilla until smooth.
+• In a small bowl, whisk the powdered sugar with the half and half and vanilla extract until smooth.

 • Drizzle across the cinnamon rolls.